-Understanding waiting periods for pre-existing conditions is crucial for both employers designing benefits and employees enrolling in coverage.
-Historically, these waiting periods-a span of time during which coverage for a pre-existing health condition is excluded-were a standard feature of health plans.
-However, the regulatory landscape has been fundamentally reshaped by the Affordable Care Act (ACA).
-Today, for most employer-sponsored group health plans and individual market policies, the typical waiting period for pre-existing conditions is zero.
-The ACA prohibits these exclusions entirely, marking a significant shift in consumer protection.
+Waiting periods for pre-existing conditions matter to employers and employees alike.
+These periods—a stretch of time where coverage for a condition is excluded—were once standard.
+Then came the Affordable Care Act (ACA).
+Today, for most group health plans and individual policies, the waiting period is zero.
+The ACA banned these exclusions entirely.
+It's a major shift in consumer protection.

 The Pre-ACA Landscape and HIPAA's Role